Apalachin meeting: Cosa Nostra exposed

+Gil Reavill writes that although the judicial consequences were "anti-climactic", the "judicial win-loss record is deceiving.
+The resulting exposure dosed the Mafia with its least favorite poison: publicity".
+In the aftermath political and police attention sharply increased and "the gathering and its repercussions not only changed organized crime, but transformed law enforcement".

-Long-time FBI director J. Edgar Hoover had denied the existence of a "National Crime Syndicate" and the need to address organized crime in America.
+Long-time FBI director J. Edgar Hoover had consistently denied the existence of a "National Crime Syndicate" and the need to address organized crime in America.
 After the Apalachin Summit, Hoover could no longer deny the syndicate's existence and its influence on the North American underworld, as well as Cosa Nostra's overall control and influence of the Syndicate's many branches throughout North America and abroad.

-After the Apalachin Meeting, J. Edgar Hoover created the "Top Hoodlum Program" and went after the syndicate's top bosses throughout the country.
+He created the "Top Hoodlum Program" and went after the syndicate's top bosses throughout the country.

+Apalachin invigorated Senator Bobby Kennedy's interest in the mafia, he was then serving as Chief Counsel on the Senate Rackets Committee and when appointed Attorney General led a hard crackdown on organized crime.
+Over the next few months a number of high-level apprehended attendees were summoned to testify before the committee, including Vito Genovese, Joe Profaci, Russell Bufalino, and John Scalish.

 As a result of the Apalachin meeting, the membership books to become a made man in the mob were closed, and were not reopened until 1976.